 - BLS 3050 - Introduction to Adults with Disabilities - Credits: 3 hours

-accelerated degree - orientation and mobility for adults or vision rehabilitation therapy
+accelerated degree - blindness and low vision studies

-- BLS 5770 - Services to Individuals with Blindness or Other Disabilities - Credits: 1 to 2 hours
+- BLS 5770 - Services for Persons who are Blind or have Other Disabilities - Credits: 1 to 2 hours

 - BLS 5880 - Psychosocial Aspects of Disability - Credits: 2 hours